-- 1) Inspect the physical condition of the equipment and locks and sealing mechanisms to ensure they are intact. - 2) Power on the devices and validate that the certified software/firmware is installed. - 3) Check the batteries in voting systems that use batteries as either the primary power source, or as backup to the primary power source. - 4) Implement a process to ensure that all batteries are fully charged for election day. - 5) Check the scanner heads on all precinct scanners. - 6) Check the calibration of scanners.

-- Verify the calibration of any ballot marking device (BMD) screens and replace or repair as needed. - 8) Verify the date and time settings on all voting systems. - 9) Verify that all media devices are "zeroed out." - 10) Verify that each device is labelled with its assigned precinct or polling place where it will be deployed, and is accurately listed on your county's inventory or manifest list.
+- L. Inspect the physical condition of the equipment and locks and sealing mechanisms to ensure they are intact. - Power on the devices and validate that the certified software/firmware is installed. - Check the batteries in voting systems that use batteries as either the primary power source or as backup to the primary power source. - □ Implement a process to ensure that all batteries are fully charged for election day. - □ Check the scanner heads on precinct scanners. - □ Check the calibration of scanners. - Verify the calibration of any ballot marking device (BMD) screens and replace or repair as needed. - □ Verify the date and time settings on all voting systems. - Verify that all media devices are "zeroed out." - □ Verify that each device is labelled with its assigned precinct or polling place where it will be deployed and accurately listed on your county's inventory or manifest list.

-CONDUCTING L&ATESTING
+4 CONDUCTING L & A TESTING

-All components being used for the election, including all ballot styles, precinct scanners, central count scanners, accessible devices, and any backup equipment being used, must be part of the L&A testing.
+All components being used for the election, including all ballot styles, precinct scanners, central count scanners, accessible devices, and any backup equipment being used, must be part of the L & A testing.

-Administrative Steps
+4.1 Administrative Steps

-As described above in section 3.1, the county board of elections may establish reasonable rules and regulations for public observation of L&A testing.
+As described above in section 3.1, the county board of elections must establish reasonable rules and regulations for public observation of L & A testing.
 The board must also be available during the first day of preparation, at the beginning of the day or for the first hour of public observation, to explain the process and respond to questions.
-The following practices must be observed:
+The following practices must also be observed:

-- Administer an oath to those conducting the L&A tests for all persons who are not permanent elections staff. - Establish an area where the public can observe the process - Allow only election officials and those conducting tests into the testing area. - Prohibit the photocopying of any testing reports or other materials. - Prohibit security seals or serial numbers from being photographed during public observation. - Prohibit photographic and audio equipment, including cellphone cameras, from being used to record security seals or serial numbers.
-While the news media may report on the testing process, ensure security seals, serial numbers, locks, and other details concerning security measures are not recorded or displayed.
+- □ Administer an oath to those conducting the L & A tests for all persons who are not permanent Formation elections staff. - Establish an area where the public can observe the process. - Allow only election officials and those conducting tests into the testing area. - □ Prohibit the photocopying of any testing reports or other materials. - □ Prohibit security seals or serial numbers from being photographed for public disclosure. - Prohibit photographic and audio equipment, including cell phone cameras from being used to record security seals or serial numbers, provided that this rule does not prohibit the news media from reporting on the testing process, so long as security seals or serial numbers are not recorded or displayed in any fashion.